Peer-Reviewed Science

 How Eumaia Measures Biological Age

 Every number in Eumaia is grounded in published research — not wellness trends.
-Here's exactly how we calculate biological age, which studies we rely on, and what our limitations are.
+Here's exactly how we estimate biological age, which studies we rely on, and what our limitations are.

 The PhenoAge Algorithm